weecology/AI_for_ecology_workshop/collboration_challenge/April21st.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8eQrQX3ey5k?si=tbpjrGdH7Kqku0B5" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+One fo the great dangers, which I have seen many times, is that machine learning peopel don't understand the needs and outputs for of the biology team.
+It happens all the time.
+No progress can be made unless your work is reproduciple, clean, and as simple as possible.
+At every step ask yourself, do I need to do this, what is the simplest thing I can do to achieve my aims.
+Do not get distracted by shiny things.

 ## Questions

 How many classes in the taxonomy file?